Ilocano language: Comparison between the two systems

-Ilocano and education
+Education

-With the implementation by the Spanish of the Bilingual Education System of 1897, Ilocano, together with the other seven major languages (those that have at least a million speakers), was allowed to be used as a medium of instruction until the second grade.
+Historically, with the implementation by the Spanish of the Bilingual Education System of 1897, Ilocano, together with the other seven major languages (those that have at least a million speakers), was allowed to be used as a medium of instruction until the second grade.
 It is recognized by the Commission on the Filipino Language as one of the major languages of the Philippines.
 Constitutionally, Ilocano is an auxiliary official language in the regions where it is spoken and serves as auxiliary media of instruction therein.

 In 2009, the Department of Education instituted Department Order No. 74, s.
 2009 stipulating that "mother tongue-based multilingual education" would be implemented.
 In 2012, Department Order No. 16, s.
 2012 stipulated that the mother tongue-based multilingual system was to be implemented for Kindergarten to Grade 3 Effective School Year 2012–2013.
 Ilocano is used in public schools mostly in the Ilocos Region and the Cordilleras.
 It is the primary medium of instruction from Kindergarten to Grade 3 (except for the Filipino and English subjects) and is also a separate subject from Grade 1 to Grade 3.
-Thereafter, English and Filipino are introduced as mediums of instructions.
+Thereafter, English and Filipino are introduced as mediums of instruction.